-A majority of our officers has completed a 40 hour Bike Patrol Certification course.
+A majority of our officers have completed a 40-hour Bike Patrol Certification course.
 Our goal was to incorporate Bike Patrol into our regular duties.
 The major advantage held by our Bike Patrol officers is their regular face-to-face contact with the citizens.
 Bike Patrol strives to make the most of this advantage by making favorable contacts with citizens who live and work in our community, as well as with visitors to Boerne.
 Our objective is to combine the individual contact of the historical "beat officer" with the benefits of the latest community policing initiatives.
 The Bike Patrol officer strives to be thoroughly familiar with his or her area, and to facilitate a positive relationship between law enforcement and the community.

 Patrol has the option of wearing their bullet resistant vests on the outside of their uniform in an "outer-carrier" vest.
 This new vest has a sewn on badge patch and name plate; and will be worn over the officer’s uniform shirt.
 This vest will provide an increased level of comfort for the officers, by allowing the vest to be easily removed for meal breaks or when they are in classroom training.